AmitBarKama/LambdaExpressionInterpreter/README.md

 - **Arithmetic Operations**: Supports addition, subtraction, multiplication, division, and modulus.
 - **Logical Operations**: Includes AND, OR, and NOT operations.
 - **Control Structures**: IF statements and FOR loops for flow control.
-- **Functions**: Define and invoke functions with support for recursion.
+- **Functions**: Define and invoke single-line functions with support for recursion.
 - **Lambda Expressions**: Anonymous functions for concise operations.
 - **I/O Operations**: Print to the console and read from `.worm` files.